celskeggs/themis/README.md

 # Installation

 Installation isn't possible yet.
-At some point, there will be a pip package.
+At some point, there will be a pypi package.

 # Documentation